platformio/platformio-core/docs/userguide/cmd_init.rst

 Description
 -----------

-Initialize new PlatformIO based project.
+Initialize new PlatformIO based project or update existing with new data.

 This command will create: